Commercial Dog Foods

 No generic fats or proteins (e.g., animal fat or meat meal) -- instead, look for named sources such as beef fat, chicken fat or lamb meal (the generic term indicates a mixture coming from a number of sources, a sign of a very poor quality food).
 I don't consider poultry fat as bad as animal fat, but chicken fat is better.
 Never feed a food that uses the generic ingredients "meat meal", "meat and bone meal", or "animal fat".

 Human grade ingredients (USDA approved).
-This item is somewhat controversial, as dog foods by law cannot be labeled human grade unless they are made in a human-grade facility, but I look for companies that use human grade meats (not meats that were rejected by the human food industry).
+This item is somewhat controversial, as dog foods by law cannot be labeled human grade unless they are made in a human-grade facility, but I look for companies that use human-grade meats (not meats that were rejected by the human food industry).
 For even higher quality, look for hormone- and antibiotic-free meats, especially those that are free-range or pasture-raised (note that all poultry is hormone-free, as it is against regulations to give hormones to poultry).
 Note that "USDA inspected" is not the same as "USDA approved" and could include meats that were rejected for human consumption during the inspection.